-- Alcohol Limits – Alcohol will be prohibited in cannabis edible products.
-While the government will allow for concentrations of 0.5%, these edibles cannot be associated with or marketed as alcohol products.
+- Alcohol Limits – Alcohol is prohibited in cannabis edible products.
+While the government does allow for concentrations of 0.5%, these edibles cannot be associated with or marketed as alcohol products.

-- Shelf Life – Cannabis edibles must be shelf stable, meaning any products that require refrigeration to avoid spoiling are prohibited.
+- Shelf Life – Cannabis edibles must be shelf stable, meaning any products that require refrigeration or freezing to avoid spoiling are prohibited.

 - Meat Limits – For the most part, cannabis edibles cannot contain meat.
 However, there are exceptions for dried meats, poultry, and fish.

-- Processing Environment – Cannabis edibles cannot be processed or stored in the same food processing facility as non-cannabis infused food.
+- Processing Environment – Cannabis edibles cannot be manufactured, packaged, labelled or stored in the same food processing facility as non-cannabis infused food.

 Colorado: An Edibles Case Study